 (c) Broker shall use the Website only in compliance with the terms and conditions of this Agreement and any procedures established by Enron with respect to the access and utilization of the Website and any other terms and conditions specified, posted or published on the Website (including the Legal and Privacy Statement) from time to time, including any changes thereto made from time to time; provided, however, in the event of a conflict between any procedure or any terms and conditions specified, posted or published to the Website and this Agreement, the terms and conditions of this Agreement shall control.
 Broker’s use of the Website to submit Executions constitutes acceptance of any such non-conflicting changes posted to or provided on the Website at the time of any such Execution.
 Broker has reviewed and understands the procedures established by Enron with respect to Executions and agrees to comply with such procedures and, to the extent consistent with this Agreement, with any changed or amended procedures established by Enron that are specified, posted or published on the Website at the time of any Execution.

-(d) Except with respect to authorized communications with Participants and Counterparties1, Broker will not sell, lease, store, retransmit, redistribute or provide, directly or indirectly, any portion of the content of the Website to any third party.
+(d) Except with respect to authorized communications with Participants and Counterparties, Broker will not sell, lease, store, retransmit, redistribute or provide, directly or indirectly, any portion of the content of the Website to any third party.
 Broker acknowledges that the Website and all of its elements, data, software and content are the exclusive and legally protected property of Enron, and that Broker shall not have any right to copy, modify, use, disseminate and otherwise exercise control over the Website or any of the elements, data, software and content comprising the Website except as permitted by this Agreement.
 Broker agrees to protect the proprietary rights of Enron in the Website and Broker shall comply with reasonable requests made by Enron to protect such rights.
 Broker shall not permit persons who are not Broker, or who are not employees, officers or directors of Broker, to use the user ID or Password to access the Website for any purpose.

-(e) This Agreement does not obligate Enron to provide access to the Website to Broker or permit Broker to Execute using the Website; provided, however, once access to the Website and rights to Execute have been granted to Broker, Enron agrees that Broker shall have access to the Website continuously during normal business hours.
+(e) This Agreement does not obligate Enron to provide access to the Website to Broker or permit Broker to Execute using the Website.
+The Fee Agreement is the operative agreement through which Broker obtains its rights of access to and use of the Website.
+Once access to the Website and rights to Execute have been granted to Broker, Enron agrees that Broker shall have access to the Website continuously during normal business hours.
 Broker's access to the Website shall be for purposes of viewing prices posted to the Website for potential voice transactions or, at Broker's sole discretion, to submit Executions in accordance with the terms of this Agreement.
 Enron may impose such other conditions upon access and trading activities as it deems commercially necessary and reasonable, such as credit requirements and minimum experience requirements.